top of page

 • Jun 18, 2024

-A view of on eof the Large HF LPDA antennas at General Steven Walz 1200 acre world largest antenna site and test range, k0uo ham radio station k0uo,
+A view of one of the Large HF LPDA Log Beam antennas test tested and surveyed at General Steven Walz 1200 acre world largest antenna site and test range, k0uo ham radio station k0uo,

 miles of antennas for ham radio

-dozens of tall antenna support structures, like FCC registered towers up to 195 foot, numerous 100 foot wood powerl-ine poles, concrete silos, and portable mobile tower view from the top of the FCC TOWER NUMBER AR #1216715 on the k0uo antenna test and rhombic farm is a big gun and contester dream station the biggest ham station with the highest gain antennas in the world also using Log LPDA Arrays one on a 100 foot tower and one on a 195 foot tower
+dozens of tall antenna support structures, like FCC registered towers up to 195 foot, numerous 100 foot wood power-line poles, concrete silos, and portable mobile tower view from the top of the FCC TOWER NUMBER AR #1216715 on the k0uo antenna test and rhombic farm is a big gun and contester dream station, the biggest ham station with the highest gain antennas in the world also using Log LPDA Arrays on a 100 foot tower and one on a 195 foot tower

 Log LPDA Antenna being tested, T6 Tennadyne which is on a 12 foot boom